newbie-sandy/docker_flask_homework/README.md

 - The build and run commands used.

-  - docker build -t NAME
+  - docker build -t NAME of Docker Image

   - docker images